Stable v3.13.0

 Provenance Records

-Structured YAML artifacts that capture the organizational intent, constraints, and reasoning behind system changes.
-They live in a provenance/ directory and form a queryable graph of architectural decisions.
+Provenance Records are structured YAML artifacts that capture the organizational intent, constraints, and reasoning behind system changes.
+They live in a provenance/ directory at the repository root and form a queryable graph of architectural decisions over time.

 Quick Start